fengyuanchen/vue-countdown/README.md

 - Type: `Boolean`
 - Default: `true`

-Start to countdown automatically when initialized.
+Starts the countdown automatically, when initialized.

 ### emit-events

 - Type: `Boolean`
 - Default: `true`

-Indicate if emit [the countdown events](#events) or not.
+Indicates, if the component should emit [the countdown events](#events).

 ### interval

 - Type: `Number`
 - Default: `1000`

-Update interval time (in milliseconds) of the countdown.
+Updates the interval time (in milliseconds) of the countdown.

 ### leading-zero

 - Type: `Boolean`
 - Default: `true`

-Add a leading zero to the output days, hours, minutes and seconds if they are less than 10.
+Adds a leading zero to the output of days, hours, minutes and seconds, if they are single-digit.

 ### now

 - Type: `Function`
 - Default: `() => Date.now()`

-Generate the current time (in milliseconds) of a specific time zone.
+Generates the current time (in milliseconds) in a specific time zone.

 ### time

 - Type: `Number`
 - Default: `0`

-Total number of time (in milliseconds) for the countdown.
+The time (in milliseconds) the component should count down from.

-**Note:** The given value should not less than `0`.
+**Note:** The value should not be less than `0`.

 ### tag

 - Type: `String`
 - Default: `'span'`

-The tag of the component root element in the countdown.
+The tag name of the component's root element.

 ## Methods

 ### start

-Start to countdown.
+Start the countdown.

 ```html
 <countdown v-bind:auto-start="false" ref="countdown"></countdown>